Can Lexapro (Escitalopram) Cause Fatigue?

 Adult dosing typically follows standard ranges based on infection severity and location, but individual factors can modify these recommendations.
 Your doctor considers your overall health, kidney function, and any other medications you're taking when determining your specific dose.

 Pediatric dosing uses weight-based calculations to ensure children receive appropriate amounts for their body size.
-The standard range is 20-90mg per kilogram of body weight daily, divided into 2-3 doses.
-For example, a 20kg child with a mild infection might receive 400-600mg daily, split into doses given every 8-12 hours.
+The standard range is 20 to 90mg per kilogram of body weight daily, divided into 2 to 3 doses.
+As a general guide for the amoxicillin dosage chart by weight for a child: a 10kg child may receive 200 to 400mg daily, a 20kg child 400 to 800mg daily, and a 30kg child up to 1000mg daily, all split into doses every 8 to 12 hours.

 Patients with kidney problems require special consideration because amoxicillin is eliminated through the kidneys.
 When creatinine clearance drops below normal levels, doses must be reduced or dosing intervals extended to prevent drug accumulation and toxicity.
 Your healthcare provider will calculate adjustments based on your specific kidney function tests.